-SUMMATIVE EXAMINATIONS
+SUMMATIVE EXAMINATION

 As part of the PASP 693 Summative Assessment course, students are required to successfully complete (at the end of the clinical year) both a summative exam and problem-based practical exam(s).
-Students must pass the summative exam with a score of 70% or higher and pass problem-focused physical examinations with a score of 90% or higher.
+Students must pass the summative exam and pass problem-focused physical examinations with a score of 90% or higher.
 Failure to reach a 70% or higher on the summative exam and/or a 90% or higher on the problem focused physical exam(s) will require remediation and could delay graduation from the program.